adeebmaroof7862/USA-House-Price-Prediction/README.md

 # USA-House-Price-Prediction
 This project is based on USA House Price Prediction for last 20 years.
-I took csv data file of "Demand" and "Supply" and merged them and stored them in "df3" dataframe for better understganding. "df3" condains numerical data having variables as,
+I took csv data file of "Demand" and "Supply" and merged them and stored them in "df3" dataframe for better understganding. "df3" contains numerical data having variables as,
 - DATE
 - UNEM_RATE
 - MORTGAGE